 Our simulation started on September 20 at 9 am PST (Day 1), the morning after sample receipt (Fig. S1).
-We used a production-line style workflow involving two undergraduates, a 1st year graduate student, a post-doc, and an assistant professor, with stations for crushing and sieving, mineral picking, fluid-inclusion preparation, sample cataloguing, and analysis.
-We crushed and sieved tephra, picked olivine crystals (size fractions 0.5-1 and 1-2 mm), and mounted them in CrystalBondTM* to search for fluid-inclusions.
-By ~2 pm PST, we collected our first Raman spectra, and by ~7 pm PST, we had calculated CO2 densities from 16 fluid-inclusions using a calibration of the relationship between CO2 density and Fermi diad splitting distance (DeVitre et al., 2021; DeVitre and Wieser, 2024).
-We calculated pressures using the pure CO2 EOS of Span & Wagner (1996).
-(Wieser and DeVitre, 2024)At the time of our simulation, it was challenging to perform EOS calculations considering the possible presence of H2O in the exsolved fluid due to a lack of publicly available software running on modern operating systems.
+We used a production-line-style workflow involving two undergraduates, a 1st year graduate student, a post-doc, and an assistant professor, with stations for crushing and sieving, mineral picking, fluid inclusion preparation, sample cataloguing, and analysis.
+We crushed and sieved tephra, picked olivine crystals (size fractions 0.5-1 and 1-2 mm), and mounted them in CrystalBondTM* to search for fluid inclusions.
+By ~2 pm PST, we collected our first Raman spectra, and by ~7 pm PST, we had calculated CO2 densities from 16 fluid inclusions using a previously established instrument-specific calibration of the relationship between CO2 density and Fermi diad splitting distance (DeVitre et al., 2021; DeVitre and Wieser, 2024).
+All spectra processing and subsequent calculations were performed using DiadFit (Wieser and DeVitre, 2024), allowing for a daily data-to-results turnaround of ~15 minutes.
+Pressures were calculated using the pure CO2 EOS of Span & Wagner (1996) implemented in DiadFit.
+At the time of our simulation, it was challenging to perform EOS calculations considering the possible presence of H2O in the exsolved fluid due to a lack of publicly available software running on modern operating systems.
 However, recent work by Yoshimura (2023) identified errors in the published equations for the H2O-CO2 EOS of Duan & Zhang (2006) and provided open-source C code meaning that such calculations can be now be performed in DiadFit.
-Using estimates of XH2O from previously published melt-inclusion data at Kīlauea (Wieser et al., 2021; DeVitre and Wieser, 2024), calculated pressures would be ~10% higher than originally reported to HVO if the CO2-H2O EOS had been used (Fig. 2d, Fig S1 in supplementary materials).
-This does not affect the interpretation of our results, as the shift is far smaller than the pressure offset between the Halemaʻumaʻu and South-Caldera reservoir.
+Using estimates of XH2O from previously published melt inclusion data at Kīlauea (Wieser et al., 2021; DeVitre and Wieser, 2024), calculated pressures would be ~10% higher than originally reported to HVO if the CO2-H2O EOS had been used (Fig. 2d, Fig S1 in supplementary materials).
+This does not affect the interpretation of our results, as the shift is far smaller than the pressure offset between the Halemaʻumaʻu and South Caldera reservoir.

 Figure 2.
-Evolution of results over 4 days. a) Schematic model of Kīlauea’s plumbing system, indicating reservoir depths (HMM = Halemaʻumaʻu; SC = South-Caldera). b) Day 1 fluid-inclusion depths, as reported to HVO, are consistent with the estimated depths of the Halemaʻumaʻu reservoir.
-Kolmogorov-Smirnoff tests indicate that September 2023 fluid-inclusions record significantly shallower depths than fluid-inclusions (critical D = 0.22, stat = 0.24, pval=0.016) and melt-inclusions (critical D = 0.22, stat = 0.41, pval=3.51e-06) from the 2018 lower East Rift Zone (LERZ) eruption, which required a contribution from the South-Caldera reservoir (Wieser et al., 2021; DeVitre and Wieser, 2024).
-1LERZ 2018 melt-inclusions (Wieser et al., 2021); 2LERZ 2018 fluid-inclusions (DeVitre and Wieser, 2024). c) Day 2 data, as reported, confirmed a likely dominant role for the Halemaʻumaʻu reservoir.
+Evolution of results over 4 days. a) Schematic model of Kīlauea’s plumbing system, indicating reservoir depths (HMM = Halemaʻumaʻu; SC = South-Caldera). b) Day 1 fluid inclusion depths, as reported to HVO, are consistent with the estimated depths of the Halemaʻumaʻu reservoir.
+Kolmogorov-Smirnoff tests indicate that September 2023 fluid inclusions record significantly shallower depths than fluid inclusions (critical D = 0.22, stat = 0.24, pval=0.016) and melt inclusions (critical D = 0.22, stat = 0.41, pval=3.51e-06) from the 2018 Lower East Rift Zone (LERZ) eruption, which required a contribution from the South Caldera reservoir (Wieser et al., 2021; DeVitre and Wieser, 2024).
+1LERZ 2018 melt inclusions (Wieser et al., 2021); 2LERZ 2018 fluid inclusions (DeVitre and Wieser, 2024). c) Day 2 data, as reported, confirmed a likely dominant role for the Halemaʻumaʻu reservoir.
 A conservative degassing filter was applied (SO2/CO2 peak ratio < 0.1). d) Day 4 data, as reported.
-Means were taken for repeated analyses of single fluid-inclusions and additional data filters (e.g., SO2/CO2 peak ratio < 0.22), fluid-inclusion-specific temperatures, and a more appropriate crustal density model (~2300 kg/m3 with a normal error distribution of 100 kg/m3) were applied.
-Error-bars correspond to uncertainties propagated using Monte Carlo simulations and olivine Fo equilibrium field is calculated based on Glass EPMA data collected on September 11, 2023 (see Supplementary Information S1 Appendix).
-The shifted histogram ‘H2O effect’ shows the effect of H2O corrections on pressures recalculated using XH2O inferred from melt-inclusions (Wieser et al., 2021; DeVitre and Wieser, 2024).
+Means were taken for repeated analyses of single fluid inclusions and additional data filters (e.g., SO2/CO2 peak ratio < 0.22), fluid inclusion-specific temperatures, and a more appropriate crustal density model (~2300 kg/m3 with a normal error distribution of 100 kg/m3) were applied.
+Error-bars correspond to uncertainties propagated using Monte Carlo simulations and olivine Fo equilibrium field is calculated based on glass EPMA data collected on September 11, 2023 (see Supplementary Information S1 Appendix).
+The shifted histogram ‘H2O effect’ shows the effect of H2O corrections on pressures recalculated using XH2O inferred from melt inclusions (Wieser et al., 2021; DeVitre and Wieser, 2024).